National Transmission Corporation: 2001–2009: Power grid before the privatization of operations and maintenance

-2001–2003: National Power Corporation (NAPOCOR/NPC) as power grid owner and operator, turnover of power grid operations, maintenance, and ownership from NAPOCOR/NPC to TransCo
+2001–2003: TransCo as a child agency of NAPOCOR

-On June 8, 2001, President Gloria Macapagal Arroyo signed RA 9136 (Electric Power Industry Reform Act), which introduced market competition in the energy sector and mandated the creation of TransCo 18 days after the law was approved on June 26, 2001.
-TransCo was created to take over the ownership, operations, maintenance, management, expansion, construction, and eminent domain of the country's power grid and its related assets and facilities from another government-owned corporation National Power Corporation (NAPOCOR/NPC).
-TransCo was a unit of NAPOCOR before the transfer of the grid to the former.
+On June 8, 2001, President Gloria Macapagal Arroyo signed RA 9136 (Electric Power Industry Reform Act), which introduced market competition in the energy sector and mandated the creation of TransCo 18 days after the law was approved on June 26, 2001 with Asisclo T. Gonzaga as its first president.
+TransCo was originally a child agency of National Power Corporation (NAPOCOR) before the transfer of the grid to the former, acting on behalf of the latter where power grid portions with acquisition and designation from June 26, 2001 to March 1, 2003 continue to use NAPOCOR name as owner and operator.

-Two months after TransCo's creation, Asisclo T. Gonzaga became the agency's first president on August 30, 2001.

 TransCo's System Operations (SO) Group obtained an ISO 9001:2000 Certification where it is the first SO group in the Southeast Asia to obtain the said certification in 2001.

 In October 2002, as mandated on Section 21 of EPIRA which will privatize the soon-to-be successor of NAPOCOR in power grid operations, maintenance, and ownership TransCo by March 1, 2003, Gloria Macapagal Arroyo proved a plan to privatize the latter through a 25-year Operation and Management Concession Agreement.

-Asisclo T. Gonzaga stepped down as president on January 1, 2003, and he was replaced by Dr. Alan T. Ortiz five days later on January 6, 2003, two months before the turnover of operations, maintenance, management, expansion, construction, and eminent domain of the country's power grid from NAPOCOR to TransCo in March 2003.
+Asisclo T. Gonzaga stepped down as president on January 1, 2003, and he was replaced by Dr. Alan T. Ortiz five days later on January 6, 2003, two months before the turnover of operations, maintenance, management, expansion, construction, and eminent domain of the country's power grid from NAPOCOR to TransCo.

+2003–2009: Turnover of Philippine power grid from NAPOCOR to TransCo and latter as operator

-TransCo started to operate, maintain, and own the Philippine power grid which turned over from NAPOCOR on March 1, 2003 as mandated on RA 9136 or EPIRA that organized the industry into four sectors: generation, transmission, distribution and supply, with Dr. Alan T. Ortiz (which appointed two months earlier) also became the first TransCo president to serve after the turnover of operations, management, and ownership of the grid from NAPOCOR to TransCo.
+TransCo started to operate, maintain, and own the Philippine power grid which turned over from NAPOCOR on March 1, 2003 marking the effectivity of RA 9136 or EPIRA that organized the industry into four sectors: generation, transmission, distribution and supply and separating from the latter, with Dr. Alan T. Ortiz (which appointed two months earlier) also became the first TransCo president to serve after the turnover of operations, management, and ownership of the grid from NAPOCOR to TransCo.
 Its transmission lines links various power plants, distribution utilities (such as Manila Electric Company), and electric cooperatives.
+It served as power grid operator from March 2003, until its turnover of operations, maintenance, management, expansion, construction, and eminent domain of the grid to privately owned National Grid Corporation of the Philippines (NGCP) on January 15, 2009, following its separation from NAPOCOR where TransCo became a standalone government agency.